Energy Storage

 Increase in electricity demand with electrification of buildings and transportation and global growth

-Renewables growth on the grid increases the need for flexibility to balance demand with supply
+Renewables growth on the grid increases the need for flexibility to balance supply with demand

 Faster ramp up times than peaker plants